-A handy guide is that picture of you that goes out should not show your room’s ceiling or floor.
+A handy guide is that picture of you that goes out should not show either your room’s ceiling or floor.

-- Check your outgoing picture before you start.
+Check your outgoing picture before you start.
 Your eyes should be about one third of the way down from the top of the screen.

-- Do not sit too close to your camera.
+Do not sit too close to your camera.
 The client should be able to see your upper body down to roughly between breastbone and navel, and to see the room behind you.

-- Make sure too that your background is neutral and appropriate, perhaps with pot plants in the picture.
+Make sure too that your background is neutral and appropriate, perhaps with pot plants in the picture.

-- Do not position yourself in front of a light source, either a window or a lamp.
-Position your camera so that you yourself face the source of light in the room.
-Experiment with lighting to ensure the client has a good, professional view of you as therapist.
+It’s essential that you do not put yourself in front of a light source, either a window or a lamp.
+Position your camera so that the source of light in the room falls on your face.

 The First Session